Art

 Level 1 English is the study, use, and enjoyment of the English language.
 The Level 1 English course provides a gateway for students to experience the study of written texts (novels, short stories, non-fiction, poetry, song lyrics, opinions), visual and oral texts (speeches, feature films, short films, advertisements, music videos, podcasts).

-Students will study the structure of texts and the overall use of language.
-There will also be an observation of issues within texts and they will also produce their own work which focuses ideas and relevant themes to themsleves.
+Students will study the structure and context of texts and the overall use of language.
+There will also be an observation of issues within texts and they will also produce their own work which focuses ideas and relevant themes to themselves.

 This is an interesting and academically rigorous course composed of both externally assessed and internally assessed English Achievement Standards.